 Is it a village postmistress?
 Is it someone’s granny?
 Is it Dame Margaret Rutherford as Miss Marple?
 No, it’s the fabulous Pert with outré bouffant zooming up and down a brand-new space/time tunnel title sequence – just one of the innovations in the air in December 1973.

 The kaleidoscopic graphics were previewed in the Radio Times Tenth Anniversary Special, a glossy magazine that instantly became a fan bible.
-(Here's an original photo from the cover shoot.)
-It quirkily summed up every story since 1963, gave a tantalising taste of adventures to come and introduced the new companion.

 But what would she be like?
 Jo Grant had been for me and many others the Doctor Who companion (Jamie, Zoe and Liz were distant memories).
 Katy Manning was the longest-serving female co-star and intrinsic to the series.
 And this newcomer – Sarah Jane Smith – is not immediately likeable.
 She’s pushy, she dresses butch, she snaps “Kindly don’t be so patronising!” at the Doctor, and for three weeks believes him to be the villain of the piece.